Strong Duality for a Multiple-Good Monopolist: Applying Theorem to find optimal mechanisms

 \subsubsection{An Optimal Mechanism with Infinite Menu Size: Two Beta Items}

 In this section, we will use Theorem~\ref{canonicalpartitiontheorem} to calculate the optimal mechanism for two items distributed according to Beta distributions.
 In doing so we illustrate a general approach for finding closed-form descriptions of optimal mechanisms via the following steps: {\tt (i)} definition of the sets $S_{\rm top}$ and $S_{\rm right}$, {\tt (ii)} computation of a critical price $p^*$, {\tt (iii)} definition of a canonical partition in terms of {\tt (i)} and {\tt (ii)}, and {\tt (iv)} application of Theorem~\ref{canonicalpartitiontheorem}.
 Our approach succeeds in pinning down optimal mechanisms in all examples considered in Sections~\ref{sec:beta}---\ref{sec:examples unbounded support}, and we expect it to be broadly applicable.
 Finally, it is noteworthy that the optimal mechanism for the setting studied in this section offers the buyer a menu of uncountably infinitely many lotteries to choose from.
 Using our approach we can nevertheless compute and succinctly describe the optimal mechanism.
+We also note in Remark~\ref{remark:uniqueness of Beta mechanism} that our identified mechanism is essentially unique, hence the uncountability of the menu is inevitable.

 Consider two items whose values are distributed independently according to the distributions $\textrm{Beta}(a_1,b_1)$ and $\textrm{Beta}(a_2,b_2)$, respectively.
 That is, the distributions are given by to the following two density functions on $[0,1]$: